UmeshaNirmani/Online-Shopping-Website/README.md

 # Online-Shopping-Website

-Simple online shopping website for ladies retail clothing.
+Simple online shopping website for ladies retail clothing. <br>
-Use only HTML and CSS.
+Use only HTML and CSS.<br>
-Created only front end.
+Created only front end. <br>